ScooloV/bbpedia/docs/core_rules.md

 includes, but cannot attempt to patch up a Star Player.

 0-1 M0RTUARY ASSISTANT
-100,000 G0LD PIECES, AVAILABLE T0 ANY TEAM
+100,000 GOLD PIECES, AVAILABLE T0 ANY TEAM
 WITH THE 'SYLVANIAN SP0TLIGHT' SPECIAL RULE Necromancers are always looking for a helping hand with their work, and the local mortuary workers are often eager to earn